Understanding EU AI Act Risk Categories

 • Transparency: Businesses must inform users when they are interacting with an AI system and ensure transparency about the AI system’s operation.

-• While minimal-risk AI systems are largely unregulated, businesses are encouraged to follow best practices in AI development, such as ensuring data privacy and mitigating biases.
+• While limited or minimal-risk AI systems are largely unregulated, businesses are encouraged to follow best practices in AI development, such as ensuring data privacy and mitigating biases.

 Examples of Business Adjustments and Strategies